-Academic programs that are greater than 60 credits, academic progress is evaluated after a student has attempted three, six and nine quarters (including portions of a quarter).
+Academic programs that are 90 credits or greater, academic progress is evaluated after a student has attempted three, six and nine quarters (including portions of a quarter).
 After the ninth quarter, the student is evaluated at the end of each quarter.

-While grades and GPAs are made available at the end of a student's quarter, they are informational only
+While grades and GPAs are made available at the end of a student's quarter, they are informational only except at evaluation points.
+Please note students may be alerted of their progress at any time and may be required to take specific action.

-- 1. At the end of the first academic year (an academic year is three (3) quarters in which courses are attempted in each quarter); students must achieve a minimum CGPA of 1.0.
+- 1. At the end of the first academic year (an academic year is three (3) quarters in which courses are attempted in each quarter); students must achieve a minimum CGPA of 1.00.
 Anything below this milestone will result in Academic Probation. - 2.
 At the end of the second academic year, students must attain a minimum CGPA of 2.00.
 Anything below this milestone will result in Academic Probation. - 3.
 Starting the quarter after the ninth attempted quarter, and every quarter thereafter, students are evaluated at the end of each quarter and must attain a minimum CGPA of 2.00.
 Failure to meet this standard will result in Academic Probation unless the student was on Academic Probation the previous quarter.
-If the student was on Academic Probation in the previous quarter, failure to meet these standards will result in an evaluation by the Academic Appeals Committee, who will determine if the student should be allowed to continue on probation or will be dismissed from their program of study. - 4.
+If the student was on Academic Probation in the previous quarter, failure to meet these standards will result in Academic Dismissal. - 4.
 Students are limited to four failing grades in the same course.
 If a student has failed a course a fourth time, they will be evaluated, and it will be determined if the student should be allowed to continue or will be dismissed from their program of study.
-Course withdrawals do no apply to this rule. - 5.
+Course withdrawals do not apply to this rule. - 5.
 Placement into Transitional Studies courses is based on the result of the academic assessment tool.
-As always, students must successfully complete such courses in order to progress in the program.
+As always, students must successfully complete such courses to progress in the program.
 Transitional studies course credits do not count towards the total number of credits for graduation, nor do they count in the CGPA.
 Please note that the student may be dismissed by the Chief Academic Officer if the student fails the same Transitional Study upon a third attempt.
 Students who have failed to pass the same Transitional studies course after three attempts will be evaluated by the Chief Academic Officer, who will determine if the student should be allowed to continue or be dismissed from their program of study. - 6.
 Transitional Studies courses do have credit hours assigned to them for enrollment and tuition charging purposes. - 7.
-The grades, grade point average, cumulative data for all courses a student attempted at the Institution, as well as courses successfully transferred in from prior post-secondary education, are available on the student portal for review.
-There is also an indication if a student is on Academic Probation. - 8.
-For academic programs over 60 credits, compliance with SAP is reviewed every academic year during a student's first three years and then quarterly thereafter. - 9.
-Re-entries: A student's SAP status is checked during the re-entry process.
+The grades, cumulative data for all courses a student attempted at the Institution, as well as courses successfully transferred in from prior post-secondary education, are available on the student portal for review. - 8.
+Re-entries: A student's academic progress status is checked during the re-entry process.
 The Advisor will meet with individual students to communicate the required grades needed to meet the next benchmark.